Analysis Configuration File¶

 Normally steps connected with

-do pass data along by defining so called connections.
+_dependsdo pass data along by defining so called connections.
 If the name of an output connection matches the name of an input connection of a succeeding step the data gets passed on automatically.
 But, sometimes the user wants to force the connection of differently named connections.
-This can be done with the_connect
+This can be done with the_connectkeyword.
+A common usage is to connect downloaded data with a Processing Steps.

 steps: